discretize/discretize-guides/builds/2022-03-22-condi-virtuoso.md

 <GridItem sm="7">
 <Card title="Extra Weapons">

-- Pistol for short phases/extra CC
+- Pistol instead of Sword for short phases/extra CC
 - Torch for stealth, blasting and precasting
 - Staff for precasting at certain bosses.
 - Shield for blocks if you are skipping with <Specialization name="Chronomancer"/>
-- Sword for a 600 leap or skips on <Specialization name="Mirage"/>
+- Sword (in main-hand) for a 600 leap on <Specialization name="Virtuoso"/> or skips on <Specialization name="Mirage"/>

 </Card>
 <Traits traits1="Illusions" traits1Selected="Shatter Storm, Maim the Disillusioned, Phantasmal Force" traits2="Dueling" traits2Selected="Phantasmal Fury, Fencer's Finesse, Superiority Complex" traits3="Virtuoso" traits3Selected="Jagged Mind,Phantasmal Blades,Bloodsong"/>